Bruce Pearl: 2008–09

 December 3, 2008, marked a significant date for Pearl as he was able to win his 400th game by defeating UNC-Asheville.
 In doing so, Pearl became the 6th-fastest basketball coach to ever reach the 400 mark and 2nd-fastest among active head coaches (behind Roy Williams).
 The night was also very important for the Tennessee basketball program.
-It marked the 35th consecutive victory at home for Pearl and the Vols, beating the previous streak of 33 wins, which extended from January 2, 1966, to February 24, 1968.
+It marked the 35th consecutive victory at home for Pearl and the Vols, beating the previous streak of 34 wins, which extended from January 2, 1966, to February 24, 1968.
 In addition, Tyler Smith recorded the school's first ever triple-double when he had 12 points, 10 assists and 10 rebounds.
-In March Pearl would lead the Vols to their first SEC Tournament Final in 20 years, where they would lose in a controversial finish to Mississippi State.
+In March 2009, Pearl would lead the Vols to their first SEC Tournament Final in 20 years, where they would lose in a controversial finish to Mississippi State.
 The Vols went on to earn a 9 seed in the NCAA tournament where they were eliminated by Oklahoma State 77–75 on March 20, 2009.
-UT announced that they and Pearl just agreed to a six-year extension for Pearl to stay with the university.
+Tennessee announced that they and Pearl just agreed to a six-year extension for Pearl to stay with the university.